gnois/losty/README.md

 The database server host and port are optional, and defaults to '127.0.0.1' and 5432 respectively.
 Losty migration accepts both SQL and Lua source files, and a .lua file extension is optional.

 A Lua source should return an array of strings, which are SQL commands.
 Each array item is sent to the database server in separate batch.
-This allows us to programatically generate SQL with Lua.
+This means we can programatically generate SQL with Lua.
 An SQL file uses `----` as batch separator.
 Separating SQL commands into batches are helpful in case an error occurs, without which it's harder to locate the line of error.

 Lets create a function to insert a user:

-user.lt
+user.lua
 ```
 local db = require("losty.sql.pg")("dbname", "user", "password")